 - Hover your mouse to the left side of your screen, a menu will appear.
 At the bottom, you will see the last time Kodi updated add-ons or you can just click “Check for Updates” to start a fresh search.
 If after updating your add-ons you still experience buffering, then check out the next solution.

 #2 Creating Advanced Settings File

 In this first method, I will walk you through the whole process of creating an Advanced Settings XML file within your Kodi app to fix buffering issues.
 This procedure works on all versions of Kodi.

-- So, we’ll start by launching Kodi on your Firestick, Windows PC and so on.
+- We’ll start by launching Kodi on your Firestick, Windows PC and so on.
 Then click Settings at the top left-hand side of the screen.